gaishnik94/WPFApplication/README.md

 # WPFApplication
 This is my WPF Apptication.
-I translated all labels and dialog messages into English It used for heating systems.
+I translated all labels and dialog messages into English.

+It used for heating systems.
 With its help, calculation of heating losses is performed and generating reports on heat loss.

 ## Required